EOSEssentials/EOS-Proxy-Token/README.md

 You can do this from a smart contract without using this intermediate proxy.

-Solution from Todd Fleming and Bart Wyatt:
+Solution relayed from Bart Wyatt by Todd Fleming:

 > "Inline transfer to proxy, then inline transfer from proxy.
 Proxy’s active would delegate to contract’s eosio.code